TZstatsADS/Fall2018-Project4-sec2-grp8/README.md

 And here is our steps:
 1. Preprocess the data, manually trimmed ground truth since there are 13 pairs of Tesseract and ground truth files that do not have the same number of lines.
-2. Error Detection, use rule based method from paper D1(doc/paper/D-1.pdf) Locate the corresponding error words in ground truth dataset. if the number of words in corresponding row (between tesseract and ground_truth) are equal, locate the ground truth word by indexing directly if the number of words in corresponding row are not equal, extract previous and following 2 words of the error word (total of 5 index), and apply string-distance function (stringdist) to locate the most likely ground truth word.
+2. Error Detection, use rule based method from [paper D1](doc/paper/D-1.pdf) Locate the corresponding error words in ground truth dataset. if the number of words in corresponding row (between tesseract and ground_truth) are equal, locate the ground truth word by indexing directly if the number of words in corresponding row are not equal, extract previous and following 2 words of the error word (total of 5 index), and apply string-distance function (stringdist) to locate the most likely ground truth word.